yuanbing/careers/README.rst

 Coding Exercise
 ---------------
-The coding exercise is designed to filter out candidates who have a good portfolio but nonetheless are afflicted by CCD (can't code disease.)
-This should be a fairly simple Fizz/Buzz or similar example and should be conducted in real-time to determine the person's skill level.
+The coding exercise is designed to identifycandidates who have a good portfolio but for whatever reason don't have good coding skills  This should be a fairly simple Fizz/Buzz or similar example and should be conducted in real-time to determine the person's skill level.
 After the coding exercise, a decision should be immediately made according to one of two outcomes:

     1. If passes, schedule `On Site Individual`_
     2.  `No Match`_